AllenInstitute/bmtk/README.md

 ##### Tests

-There are a collection of unit-tests in `bmtk.tests` which can be run using pytest
+There are a collection of unit tests in `bmtk.tests` which can be run using pytest

 ```bash
   $ cd bmtk